arinzl/aws-machine-learning-introduction/code/README.md

 # Installation
-This repo (and associated blog) will create an environment to learn some Machine Learning concepts.
+This repo (and associated blog) will create an environment to learn Machine Learning concepts using Amazon SageMaker.
 We will also deploy a CI/CD pipeline which will help us to deploy a Lambda function for testing our model.

 Two stage installation (see below):